By Ugur Nedim and Sonia Hickey

 - “unspent” convictions for criminal offences (including ‘major traffic offences’ such as drink driving and driving whilst disqualified),

-- unexpired good behaviour bonds for findings of guilt with no conviction (eg ‘section 10 bonds’ which have not finished),
+- unexpired good behaviour bonds for findings of guilt with no conviction (eg ‘section 10 bonds’ (now conditional release order without conviction) which have not finished),

 - outstanding criminal charges, and

 A frequently asked question is whether an expired bond for a finding of guilt without a conviction (eg a section 10 dismissal or conditional release order) is a disclosable court outcome.
 The answer is ‘not normally’ – it should not come up on an NPC; see section 8(4) of the Criminal Records Act 1991 (The ‘CRA’).

 However, there is an exception to this general rule.
 Under section 7 of the CRA, certain ‘convictions’ are not capable of being “spent” (ie of lapsing).